 San Miguel de Allende boasts a bohemian ambiance.
-Sit on the terrace of a restaurant and enjoy a glass of wine or a cup of coffee while looking at the magnificent church in the middle.
+Sit on the terrace of a restaurant and enjoy a glass of wine or a cup of coffee while looking at the magnificent church in the city center.

 You can never go wrong with it.

-It’s such a colorful city with culture, music, folklore, an amazing history and so much more that I can’t understand why not many tourists know about it.
+It’s such a colorful city with culture, music, folklore, amazing history, and so much more that I can’t understand why not many tourists know about it.

 It is very underrated in my opinion, but I’m glad to see it’s starting to gain importance.
 I will talk about it very soon.
 Stay tuned!

-The Yucatan Peninsula is one of the safest areas to visit in Mexico.
-The roads are well-connected and in good conditions for the most part.
+The Yucatán Peninsula is one of the safest areas to visit in Mexico.
+The roads are well-connected and in good condition for the most part.
 You can rent a car and tour the region at your own pace.
-Just remember to exercise normal caution and always travel by day.
+Just remember to exercise normal caution and always travel during daylight hours.

-Summarizing, the safe places to vacation in Mexico are located in the Yucatan Peninsula, central Mexico (Mexico City, Puebla City, Queretaro City, San Miguel de Allende) and Los Cabos in the Baja California Peninsula.
+To summarize, the safe places to vacation in Mexico are located in the Yucatán Peninsula, central Mexico (Mexico City, Puebla City, Querétaro City, San Miguel de Allende), and Los Cabos in the Baja California Peninsula.

 The list above is not exhaustive as we could include more places, but for practical purposes, they are the major safest destinations in Mexico.
 They are in no particular order either, so feel free to visit them all and make a judgment of your own.

 Remember Mexico is a big country, so don’t think what you see or hear on the news happens nationwide.
-There are safe places and it’s my duty to let you know about them.
+There are safe places and I have to let you know about them.